HL7-DaVinci/PDex-Patient-Import-App/README.md

 Sources are built from [this GitHub repository](https://github.com/HL7-DaVinci/PDex-Patient-Import-App) and redeployed automatically on every new commit.

 ### Docker
-Both apps can be easilly deployed in a Docker container.
+Both apps can be easily deployed in a Docker container.
 Provide Payer CDS-Hooks Service configuration:
 ```sh
 export PAYER_FHIR-SERVER-URI: ...